PawelKosiorek/jack-compiler-front-end/README.md

 `$ git clone https://github.com/PawelKosiorek/jack-compiler-front-end.git`

 ### Usage

+You will need the nand2tetris software suite to run Jack programs.
+Get it from https://www.nand2tetris.org/software

 If you invoke `$ python3 JackCompiler <filename.jack>` the program will create a single <filename.vm> file in the same directory.

 If you invoke `$ python3 JackCompiler <directoryname>` it will compile every Jack class in that directory and store the corresponding .vm files in the same directory.